 No one has ever said no to these delicious 30-minute tacos with pita bread which get filled with spicy minced beef, beans, and some grated cheese.

 When I was growing up in Crete we didn’t have tacos, but we had some amazing Souvlaki (or Gyros) almost always wrapped with pita bread!
 Later, when I was introduced to tacos I was hooked.
-And as you can easilly realise, my love for both pita and tacos gave birth to these awesome pitacos!
-And just so you know, except for these pitacos there’s also a crizza recipe on the blog 🙂
+And as you can easily realize, my love for both pita and tacos gave birth to these awesome pitacos!
+And just so you know, except for these pitacos there's also a croissant dough pizza (crizza) recipe on the blog 🙂

 A quick note on the spicy beef:

 Make sure you bring the meat to room temperature or at least let it sit on your counter for 20-30 minutes before cooking.
 If the meat is too cold it will reduce the temperature of your saucepan and the beef won't brown as well.

 Also, don't be afraid to brown (caramelize) the meat very well because the dark color means great flavor!
 Remember that the caramelization will start when all the juices of the meat have evaporated.

 After making the tacos you can serve them right away (the cheese will melt a bit by the heat of the filling), but it if you have 10 minutes to spare it's best to bake them in the oven.
 This will melt the cheese completely and will crisp up the pita 🙂

 - Other types of meat like ground turkey, chicken, or pork will also work.